fedspendingtransparency/usaspending-api/README.md

 Now, go to `http://localhost:8000/api/v1/awards/` to see the API!
 There aren't any other urls set up at the moment.

+## Running the Test Suite

+To run the test suite and confirm that everything is working as expected, make sure you're in the top-level project directory and run the following from the command line:

+        python manage.py test

 ## ETL Setup

 The Django server has extract, transform, and load (ETL) processes built in as custom management commands.
 To use them, follow these setup steps: